spectrocloud/librarium/docs/docs-content/clusters/public-cloud/deploy-k8s-cluster.md

 #### Nodes Configuration

-The **Nodes config** section allows you to configure the nodes that compose the control plane (master nodes) and data plane (worker nodes) of the Kubernetes cluster.
+The **Nodes config** section allows you to configure the nodes that compose the control plane nodes and worker nodes of the Kubernetes cluster.

 Refer to the [Node Pool](../cluster-management/node-pool.md) guide for a list and description of parameters.